PlaceOS/search-ingest/README.md

 ## Implementation

-Each rethinkdb table receives an index
+- Each rethinkdb table receives an index mapping.
-Belongs to association are modelled with _type mappings.
+- `belongs_to` association are modelled with `join` datatypes, associated documents are mirrored beneath the parent document.

-flow
-1. include the mappings manager with your models
-1. start spider-gazelle service
-1. generates mappings, reindexes es by default (hmm)
-1. when document event from rethinkdb occurs, place in document index first then all parents
+- Hooks into the changefeed of a table, resolves associations and places the document into the correct document indices.

 ## Development

-Will require rethinkdb and elasticsearch services
+- rethinkdb 2.3.6
+- elasticsearch 7.0.0

 ## Contributing